Chemaclass/bash-skeleton/README.md

 - GitHub Actions to ensure every commit and PR are passing the acceptable
 - Optional pre-commit git hook to trigger tests, linter and static-analysis
 - A Makefile ready with basic commands

+## Contribute

+Suggestions, ideas and PRs are more than welcome here!
+Please, Check out our [CONTRIBUTING.md](.github/CONTRIBUTING.md) guidelines.